Google My Business Insights Explained

 Where customers view your business on Google

 This graph gives business owners insight into whether their customers are coming from a traditional Google search or a search on Google Maps.
 High traffic from Google Maps means that customers are most likely looking for your business on their mobile device.
-When it comes to local mobile search, voice is 3x more likely to be used than text.
+When it comes to local mobile search, 71% of consumers prefer to conduct queries by voice instead of typing.
 If your insights show a high amount of impressions from Maps, make sure you have a VEO plan in place.
 Again, these are just impressions not clicks within your listing.

 The Customer Actions graph gives you an overview of the actions customers took on your GMB listing.
 Unlike the previous data points, these are actual interactions customers had with your GMB listing.
 This graph is broken down into action type.
 You can then take a look at each action further in breakout charts.